harsh191975-glitch/Cosmo-ERP-V1/README.md

 ## 🤝 Contributing

 Currently not open for external contributions.
-If you're interested in the project, feel free to reach out.
+If you're interested in the project, feel free to reach out @harsh.191975@gmail.com

 ---